Get ready to dive into the pawsome world of cat furniture, where you and your kitty can find endless ways to have fun and unleash their inner tiger!

 Cat perches and shelves are unique and offer your cat the chance to climb high.
 They can use these areas as a nap spot too.
 This type of cat furniture is not suitable for larger cats.
 If you have a large breed cat or one that is overweight, these shelves are not a good choice.
 Keep in mind the installation process as well.
 You want to ensure that any shelf or perch is installed correctly to avoid damage to your wall and avoid the risk of your cat getting hurt.

 You can create a wall-mounted city for your cat, but how should your shelves or perch sit?

 Your shelves or cat perches should sit five feet above the ground for an adult cat.
 If you are installing a perch for a kitten, this perch should sit only two feet above the ground.

 You want enough room between your cat shelves to allow your cat to jump and stretch and also move from shelf to shelf comfortably.

 When installing your cat shelves, there should be a vertical of 10 to 17 inches and a horizontal space of 11 to 18 inches.

 If you want to place your starting shelf a bit high from the ground, consider getting a scratching post, cat tree, or other items that your cat can climb to reach the shelf.

 6. Cat Window Perch/Shelf

 If your cat loves to sunbathe, a window perch or shelf could be perfect for them.
 These window perches come in different styles.
-You can find window perches or shelves that are hammocks, basic suction-cupped shelves, or ones that double as a scratching post.
+You can find window perches or shelves that are hammocks, basic suction-cupped shelves, or ones that double as a scratching posts.
 This cat furniture saves space in the home by providing an elevated cat bed versus one on the floor.